 Miniature circuit breakers commonly known as MCB, are mechanically operated switches cum circuit protection devices.
-It is an electro-mechanically operated automatic circuit protection devices.
-An MCB is used to interrupt a circuit during overload and short circuits.
+It is an electro-mechanically operated automatic circuit protection device and is used to interrupt a circuit during overload and short circuits.
 It can be used as an alternative to fuses for domestic applications.
-The advantage of MCBs over fuses is that they are reusable even after interruption of the circuit after an overload or short circuit.
-Moreover, they are more sensitive to faults than fuses.
+They can be reused even after the safe interruption of overloads or short circuits.

 Every MCB consists of the following part:

 External Casing holds all the internal components firm and protects them from dust.
 It is made of insulating materials such as plastic or ceramics.